Ramos159/Pokemon-React-Native-App/README.md

 2. download and install the expo app, sign up on either iPhone or iPhone simulator
 3. 'npm install' to get dependencies
 4. 'expo start' to start up the server
+**5. make sure you and your device are on the same network if you're using a physical device**
-5. upon getting redirect scan the qr code on the bottom left screen and redirect yourself to the expo app
+6. upon getting redirect scan the qr code on the bottom left screen and redirect yourself to the expo app
-6. wait for app bundler to be installed and enjoy
+7. wait for app bundler to be installed and enjoy